Senegalia catechu

-Senegalia catechu is native to South Asia and Southeast Asia, including the Indian subcontinent, Myanmar, Thailand and China (Yunnan).
+Senegalia catechu is native to South Asia and Southeast Asia, including the Indian subcontinent, Myanmar, Cambodia and China (Yunnan).

 Through derivatives of the flavanols in its extracts, the species has lent its name to the important catechins, catechols and catecholamines of chemistry and biology.

 Uses

 Food

 The tree's seeds are a good source of protein.
-Kattha (catechu), an extract of its heartwood, is used as an ingredient to give red color and typical flavor to paan.
-Paan is an Indian and Southeast Asian tradition of chewing betel leaf (Piper betle) with areca nut and slaked lime paste.
+Kattha (catechu), an extract of its heartwood, gives a characteristic flavor and red color to paan, a traditional Indian and Southeast Asian method for chewing betel leaf (Piper betle) with areca nut and slaked lime paste.

 Fodder

 Branches of the tree are quite often cut for goat fodder and are sometimes fed to cattle.

 Folk medicine

 The heartwood, bark, and wood extract (called catechu) are used in traditional medicine.
 The concentrated aqueous extract, known as khayer gum or cutch, is astringent.

 Wood

 The tree is often planted for use as firewood and charcoal and its wood is highly valued for furniture and tools.
 The wood has a density of about 0.88 g/cm3.